PlanterApp/planter_blog/content/posts/underrated-plants/index.md

 ### Tomatillos

 If you have ever enjoyed ‘salsa verde’ at a Mexican restaurant, you should definitely give tomatillos a try in your garden!
 Tomatillos are in the Solanaceae (nightshade) family like tomatoes and peppers but in many ways they are easier to grow.
 They do enjoy heat and a long growing season, but as long as you get them up and running in time they will produce like crazy until frost comes.
-They are relatively disease-and-pest resistant, and pruning or fancy trellising is not required!
+They are relatively disease and pest resistant, and pruning or fancy trellising is not required!
 You can let your tomatillos bush out and offer them some support in a sturdy tomato cage- then watch them take off!

 ### Potatoes